CoRT: Complementary Rankings from Transformers: Background and Related Work

 \subsection{Neural First-stage Ranking}

-A first-stage ranker can be characterized as an efficient full ranker that is used to retrieve documents for a subsequent re-ranker.
-In this context, various neural approaches have been proposed with the goal to overcome the limitations of traditional ranking functions.
-Many of them make use of existing infrastructure for term-based ranking functions based on inverted indexing \cite{manning10}. \citet{zamani18} proposes \emph{SNRM}, a representation-focused approach with sparse representations that can be used for inverted indexing as if each feature dimensions corresponds to a term in a bag-of-words representation.
-SNRM uses pretrained \emph{GloVe Word Embeddings} \cite{pennington14} to model soft-matched n-grams which are then encoded and aggregated to a sparse representation. \citet{nogueira19b} predict queries for given documents to expand those documents by corresponding query terms.
-In their first work, known as \emph{doc2query}, they used a sequence-to-sequence (seq2seq) transformer model \cite{vaswani17}. \citet{nogueira20} reported large effectiveness gains for their follow-up model \emph{docTTTTTquery} by replacing the employed seq2seq model with \emph{T5} \cite{raffel19}.
-Another approach aims to predict near-optimal document term weights as a function of the term's context. \emph{DeepCT}, proposed by \citet{dai20}, utilizes BERT to predict those context-aware weights based on associated queries in the training data.
-Inverted indexing is only applicable for either sparse representations or approaches that extend or re-weight existing bag-of-words representations.
-Representation-focused models using dense representations can instead employ an ANN index, which heuristically prunes documents that are unlikely to be in the top-$k$ proximity of the query representation to realize low response latencies \cite{boytsov16, gysel18}.
+Now we discuss neural ranking approaches that can be used to retrieve passages or documents directly from an entire corpus in a reasonable amount of time and thus qualify for first-stage ranking.
+Many proposed methods make use of existing infrastructure for sparse bag-of-words retrieval or at least inverted indexing \cite{manning10}. \citet{zamani18} propose \emph{SNRM}, a representation-focused approach with sparse representations that can be used with an inverted index as if each feature dimensions corresponds to a term in a bag-of-words representation.
+SNRM uses pretrained \emph{GloVe Word Embeddings} \cite{pennington14} to model soft-matched n-grams which are encoded in sparse representations. \citet{nogueira19b} predict queries for given documents to expand those documents by corresponding query terms.
+In their first work, known as \emph{doc2query}, they used a sequence-to-sequence (seq2seq) transformer model \cite{vaswani17}.
+In a subsequent work, \citet{nogueira20} reported large effectiveness gains for their follow-up model \emph{docTTTTTquery} by replacing the seq2seq model with \emph{T5} \cite{raffel19}.
+Another approach aims at predicting optimal document term weights as a function of the term's context. \emph{DeepCT}, proposed by \citet{dai20}, utilizes BERT to predict these context-aware weights based on associated queries in the training data.

+Inverted indexing is only applicable to sparse representations.
+Representation-focused models using dense representations can instead employ an ANN index, which heuristically prunes documents that are unlikely to be in the top-$k$ proximity of the query representation to realize low response latencies \cite{boytsov16, gysel18}. \citet{karpukhin20} recently used this technique in combination with a fine-tuned BERT encoder for open question answering.